GENERIC NAME: Steroid and antibiotic eye drops and ointments

 GENERIC AVAILABLE: Yes for some

-PREPARATIONS: Steroid and antibiotic combination eye drops are available as ointments or suspensions.
+PREPARATIONS: Steroid and antibiotic combination eye products are available as ointments or suspensions.

 Report Problems to the Food and Drug Administration